kopanicakova/kopanicakova.github.io/_pages/portfolio.md

 <div style="text-align: justify"><br/>
-Nonlinear field-split or domain-decomposition preconditioners enable an efficient solution of large-scale nonlinear multi-physics problems arising from finite element or finite difference discretization of nonlinear PDEs.
-These methods enhance the convergence of nonlinear solution strategies by rebalancing the nonlinearities, or by transforming the basis of the solution space.
-This is achieved by decomposing either the computational domain or the physics of the coupled problems.
-Former is of particular interest in the field of scientific computing, as they allow for massive parallelization.
-My research goal is to enhance the class of nonlinear preconditioners by proposing novel algorithmic variants and by extending applicability of existent approaches to a wider range of nonlinear problems.</div>
+Nonlinear field-split or domain-decomposition preconditioners enable an efficient solution of large-scale nonlinear multi-physics problems.
+The idea behind these methods is to enhance the convergence of nonlinear solution strategies by rebalancing the nonlinearities, or by transforming the basis of the solution space.
+This can be achieved by decomposing either the computational domain or the physics of the coupled problems.
+Former is of particular interest in the field of scientific computing, as it allows for massive parallelization.
+My research goal is to enhance the class of nonlinear preconditioners by proposing novel algorithmic variants and by extending the applicability of existent approaches to a wider range of nonlinear problems. </div>

 <span style="color:rgb(199, 21, 133, 0.75); font-size: 14px"> Related references: </span><br />